-Catch a glimpse of Pacific Ocean habitats, from the north-west’s frigid waters to the tropical ecosystems of Mexico and beyond at La Jolla’s Birch Aquarium at Scripps Institution of Oceanography.
-High on a bluff overlooking the Pacific, 20 minutes north of downtown San Diego, this aquarium offers exhibits on a wide range of marine creatures, ranging from big whales to bizarre weedy sea dragons, a type of seahorse.
-Coral reef exhibits shimmer with tropical fish as well as chambered nautilus and lionfish.
-Get a closer look at sea stars, squishy sea cucumbers and other near-shore marine life in the aquarium’s outdoor touch pools in the Preuss Tide-Pool Plaza.
+Catch a glimpse of more than 5,000 fish in 60-plus Pacific Ocean habitats, from the Northwest’s frigid waters to the tropical ecosystems of Mexico and beyond at La Jolla’s Birch Aquarium at Scripps Institution of Oceanography.
+High on a cliff overlooking the Pacific, 20 minutes north of central San Diego, this aquarium offers displays of a wide variety of marine creatures ranging from big whales to leopard sharks to bizarre weedy seadragons, a type of seahorse.
+Coral reef colonies shimmer with tropical fish as well as chambered nautilus and lionfish.
+Get a closer look at starfish, squishy sea cucumbers and other near-shore marine life in the aquarium’s outdoor touch pools in the Preuss Tide-Pool Plaza.

 Thanks to its affiliation with the adjacent Scripps Institution of Oceanography, the aquarium presents plenty of cutting-edge scientific discoveries too.
 It is a great way to get a deeper appreciation of that beautiful ocean stretching to the horizon.